NVIDIA-RTX/DirectXShaderCompiler/docs/DXIL.rst

-257 StartInstanceLocation                                 returns the StartInstanceLocation from Draw*Instanced 258 CoopVector_Index                                      Returns the element in an Coop Vector at specified index 259 CoopVector_Annotate                                   Annotate a wave matrix pointer with the type information
+257 StartInstanceLocation                                 returns the StartInstanceLocation from Draw*Instanced 258 CoopVector_Index                                      Returns the element in an Coop Vector at specified index 259 CoopVector_Annotate                                   Annotate a wave matrix pointer with the type information 260 CoopVector_ScalarOp                                   Perform scalar operation on each element of Cooperative Vector
 === ===================================================== =======================================================================================================================================================================================================================